How to Choose and Install ATV Wheel Spacers

 A set of one-inch spacers will add 2 inches in total width to the ATV.
 But you will get only one-inch additional clearance at each wheel with the same spacer.

-You can get spacers from 0.5 inches and up to 2 inches wide.
+You can get spacers from 0.5 inches up to 2 inches wide.
 Some even offer three-inch models, but that’s pushing the limit.
-If you need more than two-inch spacers, I would rather look for a wider aftermarket lift kit.
+If you need more than two-inch spacers, I recommend looking for a wider aftermarket lift kit instead.

-When it comes to choosing wheel spacers, the best practice is to get the thinnest ones that still will be thick enough to achieve what you want.
+When choosing wheel spacers, the best practice is to get the thinnest ones that will still be thick enough to achieve what you want.

-You need to make sure that the diameter of the spacer is sufficient.
+You need to ensure the diameter of the spacer is sufficient.
 Ideally, it should be the same diameter or larger than the mounting surface of the wheel hub.
-More surface in contact means better distribution of the push/pull forces that are involved.
+More surface in contact means better distribution of the push/pull forces involved.

-As with most other things, you get what you pay for in-wheel spacers as well.
-For most ATV applications, you will most likely be just fine with just about any spacer available on the market.
+As with most other things, you also get what you pay for in-wheel spacers.
+You will likely be okay with almost any spacer for most ATV applications.
 But I would still not cheap out and go for the lowest-priced products out there.

 Manufacturing tolerances in the cheapest ones may not be as good, and you risk getting vibrations.
 Billet aluminum spacers are preferred over cast aluminum as the accuracy of the former is generally much better than the latter.

-And just as important as the quality of the spacer is the quality of lugs and nuts.
-The bolt-strength should be listed in the product specifications.
-If they are not listed, and if the dealer cannot answer, choose another dealer.
+Equally important as the quality of the spacer is the quality of the lugs and nuts.
+The strength of the bolt should be detailed in the product specifications.
+If it isn’t listed and the dealer can’t provide an answer, I recommend choosing a different dealer.

-If you still don’t feel sure that wheel spacers are the right choice for you, have a look at my post about the pros and cons of wheel spacers and when you need them.
+If you still don’t feel sure that wheel spacers are the right choice for you, please check out my post about the pros and cons of wheel spacers and when you need them.

-After you’ve made sure you have got the correct spacers for your specific ATV and your specific need, it is time to install them.
+After you’ve ensured you have the correct spacers for your specific ATV and need, it is time to install them.
 This is how you do it.

 1. Place the ATV on a firm and level surface

-Never jack up or remove wheels from an ATV unless you are doing it on a firm and level surface.
-It makes the whole process a lot safer, faster, and more comfortable.
+Never jack up or remove wheels from an ATV unless you do it on a firm and level surface.
+Doing so makes the whole process much safer, faster, and more comfortable.

 2. Put the transmission in park

-Put the bike’s transmission in “P” or put the park brakes on to prevent it from rolling any time you are working on the ATV.
+Put the bike’s transmission in “P” or put the park brakes on to prevent it from rolling whenever you work on the ATV.

 3. Loosen the lug nuts slightly

-Before you jack up the bike, loosen the lug nuts on the wheel you are working on.
-They are harder to loosen when the wheel is up in the air.
-Please do not remove them entirely yet tho.
+Before you lift the ATV, loosen the lug nuts on the wheel you’re working on.
+It’s harder to loosen them once the wheel is elevated.
+However, please refrain from completely removing them at this stage.

 4. Elevate the wheels using the floor jack

-Place the jack on a flat and stable spot of the bike-frame, directly under the bike center, either at the front or rear.
+Place the jack on a flat and stable spot of the ATV frame, directly under the bike center, either at the front or rear.

-You will be lifting two of the wheels simultaneously, as that’s considered the most stable method for elevating an ATV.
-Raise the lift until the wheels you are working on are no longer touching the ground.
+Jack up both wheels on the same axle simultaneously, as that’s considered the most stable method for elevating an ATV.
+Raise the lift until the wheels you are working on no longer touch the ground.

 After elevating, place two jack stands under the frame, one on each side of the jack, then lower the jack down until the frame rest on the two jack stands.